nikhilkaushik631/proj-concretecrack-torch/README.md

 ## Objective
 The objective of this project is to demonstrate how to implement a linear classifier using PyTorch to solve a classification problem.
 This serves as a fundamental step before moving on to deep learning models.
 The goal is to evaluate the performance of a simple linear model on the dataset and understand the model's structure and functionality.

+In addition, this project demonstrates how to download and preprocess the **Concrete Crack** dataset, which contains images of concrete cracks, for classification.
+The aim is to train a model to classify images containing cracks as **positive** and those without cracks as **negative**.

 ## Introduction
 In this notebook, we use a **linear classifier**, one of the simplest machine learning models, to solve a classification problem.
 Linear classifiers attempt to separate classes using a linear decision boundary.
 Before using more complex models, linear classifiers are helpful as a baseline to ensure your dataset is properly structured and can be classified to some extent.